RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 ### Compare settings

-Re-validate that you chosen right objects to compare.
+Re-validate that you have chosen the correct objects to compare.
 You can also specify which changes to process: creates, drops, alters.
 By default all change types are enabled.

 ![](images/ug/tools/schema_compare_settings.png)